A popular restaurant on social media is now on a crowdfunding platform!

 Social Media Bomarket Profile

-Bomarket Instagram Profile (as of November 15, 2022)
+BoMarket Instagram Profile (as of November 15, 2022)

 What makes this special is that we developed the meal kits in collaboration with John Cook, a brand easily found at Bo Market.
-Bo Market stores carry a wide variety of John Cook deli meat products.
+Bo Market stores carry a wide variety of John Cook’s deli meat products.
 In other words, this crowdfunding campaign marks Bo Market’s second collaboration with John Cook.
 John Cook already sells ham, ready-to-eat meals, and deli meats through its own online store and various e-commerce platforms.
 When it comes to online distribution—including meal kits and packaging—John Cook serves as a valuable partner and mentor to Bo Market!
-Thanks to this partnership, supporters can now enjoy the taste of freshly made tteokbokki at home, just like in the store.
+Thanks to this collaboration, supporters can now enjoy the taste of freshly made tteokbokki at home, just like they would in the store.

-Bomarket Tteokbokki, famous on social media
+Bomarket Tteokbokki, a hit on social media

 Source: [Trending Restaurants on Social Media] Enjoy popular tteokbokki from home!
 Bo Market Tteokbokki